 Keywords for the answer: China, transport, not suitable, 18th century

-Though the writer mentions the country China in paragraph B and F; and China and 18th century are also mentioned in Paragraph F; we cannot find any mention of transport system in China anywhere in the paragraphs.
+Though the writer mentions the country China in paragraphs B and F, and China and the 18th century are also mentioned in Paragraph F; we cannot find any mention of the transport system in China anywhere in the paragraphs.

 So, the answer is: NOT GIVEN

 Question 9: Tea and beer both helped to prevent dysentery in Britain.

 Keywords for these answers: tea, beer, both, helped, prevent dysentery

 Remember reading lines from Paragraph C for list of headings?

 “The antiseptic properties of tannin, the active ingredient in tea, and of hops in beer – plus the fact that both are made with boiled water – allowed urban communities to flourish at close quarters without succumbing to water-borne diseases such as dysentery.”
 These lines suggest that antiseptic properties in tea and beer helped to prevent dysentery in urban communities though they lived in close quarters.

 So, the answer is: TRUE

 Question 10: Roy Porter disagrees with Professor Macfarlane’s findings.